neulab/ExplainaBoard/docs/add_new_tasks.md

 ## Update new task information
 Once you finish all the above steps, you need to register the new task in the script tasks.py by declaring the supported formats, metrics, etc.

-For example, the following registered information is made for text classification tasks.
+For example, the following information can be added for text classification tasks.
 ```python
     TaskCategory(
         "text-classification",